mschmulen/connecting-sencha-extjs-node/README.md

 <img src="images/defaultSechaApp.png" alt="tab Home" width="420">

 ###Extend our web app and take advantage of Loopback’s model APILets extend our Sencha Application to show an editable live DataGrid of our LoopBack model data for a custom 'products' model type.

-First lest generate our Controller, Models and Views using the Sencha cmd tool.
+First we need to generate our Controller, Models and Views using the Sencha cmd tool.

-From within the ```~/strongloop-server/public``` folder run the following commands to scaffold the the Sencha app.
+From within the ```~/strongloop-server/public``` folder run the following commands to scaffold the supporting Sencha MVC files.

 ```
 sencha generate controller ProductController